phardy/WeatherStation/README.md

   I've only seen this return 0 or 8.
 * 15: The tens digit of the humidity.

+The sample packet above is from a THGN132N on channel 1 with rolling code `EC`.
+It's returning a temperature of +27.3°C, and humidity 65%.

 I'm expecting the checksum to work like other Oregon Scientific devices, but haven't yet implemented it.